Yusuke-Hi/Kaggle/ISIC_2024/Memo/Discussions.md

 !
 1.Pretraining with previous data.\
 !
 2.Fine-tuning with current data.

 !
-1. union previous data in currentdata\
+1. union previous data in currentdata -> Got bad LB-Score\
 !
 2. Pretraining with previous data and fine-tuning with current data.

 !
 3 species cansers was classified in model head by last(2020) winner.